On this page, you can learn how to use

 data prop to the wrapped component with various information about the state of the query.
 We’ll also see that mutations provide a callback on the

 mutate prop.
-Thus, it’s possible to write your whole app just using these default prop names.
+It’s possible to write your whole app just using these default prop names.

-If you want to decouple your UI components from Apollo and make them more reusable, you may want to modify these default props into your own custom objects and functions.
+However, if you want to decouple your UI components from Apollo and make them more reusable in different contexts, you may want to modify these default props and wrap them with your own custom objects and functions.